neogeographica/chaintool/docs/example.rst

    flake8 --select C,E,F,W,B{+nolong=,B950:} --ignore W503,E203,E501,E731 {target}

-Broadly speaking, we're trying to capture some options we commonly use with that tool.
+Broadly speaking, we're trying to capture the options we commonly use with that tool.
 The curly-bracket-enclosed bits express some common variations on those options; we'll describe the specifics of that mechanism in later sections.
 For now, after you paste the above commandline at the prompt, just press Enter to complete the command creation. chaintool will then print info about the resulting command:

    | :mono:`Command 'myflake8' set.`
    |